waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VIII.
 Paused Investigations & Archived Conclusions
 - **Victory Road 2F (Failed Hypothesis - Paradoxical Push):** The agent's plan to push the boulder at (5, 15) onto the impassable tile at (9, 16) failed.
 The tile is truly impassable.
 The agent's reasoning was flawed due to its deference to a system directive.
 - **Victory Road 2F (Failed Hypothesis - Traversable Trainer):** The pathfinder returned 'No path found' when trying to route past the defeated Pokemaniac at (5, 3), even when ignoring the trainer's coordinates.
 This indicates the path is blocked by other impassable terrain, and the hypothesis that the trainer is the sole obstacle is incorrect or insufficient.
-- **Boulder Push (Horizontal):** When pushing a boulder horizontally, the player moves into the boulder's previous space, *unless* the tile directly behind the player is blocked by an object or impassable terrain.
-If blocked, only the boulder moves.